Thebloxers998/TurboAuth/README.md

-this is a cool extension, u dont need to create, your own ui for this, it has a ui already
+this is a cool extension, u dont need to create your own ui for this, it has a ui already